PLAN OF ADJUSTMENT:

 When PROMESA was enacted in 2016, it allowed the Puerto Rico Government and its instrumentalities, like PREPA, to stop all debt payments to allow for the restructuring of the debt.That stay was replaced by the automatic stay under the Bankruptcy Code when the relevant entities commenced their respective Title III cases under PROMESA, and Puerto Rico has not made most of its debt payments since.The stay will eventually be lifted and without the restructuring, Puerto Rico would be legally obligated to pay the full debt unless a Plan of Adjustment is approved by the court.

 For the U.S. District Court to confirm the proposed Plan of Adjustment, the Plan must be feasible and in the best interest of creditors.
-That means it provides creditors, including bondholders and retirees, with all they can reasonably expect under the circumstances.

 The debt payments need to be feasible for Puerto Rico.
 That means the Government’s income and expense projections that are the basis for how the Oversight Board determined the payments to creditors have to be realistic and attainable.